gokhansengun/twitter-flood-generator/README.md

     export TWITTER_ACCESS_TOKEN_SECRET=xxxx
     ```

+3. Produce the text file including the Tweet.
+Text in a paragraph will be divided into 140 char-chunks and Tweeted however **if you want a sentece to start a Tweet just use a new line before.**

+    Example, an input file like below will produce two Tweets although will fit to one due to new line

+    ```
+    This is the first line
+    This is the second line
+    ```

-3. Run below command to generate and post the Tweets.
+4. Run below command to generate and post the Tweets.

     ```bash
     $ node main.js <file_name>
     ```

-    Use `-d` option to see how tweets like before posting it to twitter.
+    Use `-d` option to see how Tweets like before posting it to twitter.

     ```bash
     $ node main.js -d <file_name>
     ```

-    Use `-r` option to reply to an existing tweet, useful when replying to somebody else or continuation of an old status.
+    Use `-r` option to reply to an existing Tweet, useful when replying to somebody else or continuation of an old status.

     ```bash
     $ node main.js -r <status_id> -d <file_name>